 Amerigo’s extensive network of investors and industry experts allows us to quickly and thoroughly assess new opportunities and construct capital solutions that match each company’s unique set of dynamics.
 Post-transaction, we augment a core business with a set of financial, operating and strategic resources customized for its distinctive needs.

 The majority of mainstream private equity firms chase larger deals, creating a dislocation between the number of exceptional lower middle market companies and the amount of capital/resources dedicated to them.
 Amerigo’s sole focus on these smaller businesses coupled with the flexible mandate from our investors allows us to capitalize on opportunities and efficiently unlock shareholder value.
 In addition, our team has direct experience with all stakeholder positions at lower middle market companies, providing a deep understanding of the challenges and opportunities within these businesses.

 Because no two companies are alike, we take the time to understand the entirety of each company and its stakeholders’ needs.
 Through this in-depth evaluation a true partnership is formed and we are able to produce an optimal transaction structure and outcome for all parties.
-Specifically, we allow selling shareholders to retain a portion of equity and also offer equity participation to management in order to ensure all interests are aligned and there is meaningful financial upside associated with a company’s future success.
+Specifically, we are uniquely open to both minority and majority transactions and also offer equity participation to management in order to ensure all interests are aligned and there is meaningful financial upside associated with a company’s future success.

 The majority of value creation is not generated from a well-structured transaction, but from the sum of successfully executed post-transaction tasks such as improving inventory management systems, conducting an all-hands brainstorming session before a new customer pitch or utilizing a new board member’s network to lower supplier costs.
 We will foster this type of collaborative effort between all stakeholders to ensure the core business and its heritage continue to thrive.